Paradox456/Echelon/Echelon/README.md

 #### 2025-11-11
 - Added chatbot feature to the home page
+- Added credentials for the Google Login Button
 - **Next Steps:** Add OAuth for the buttons and make the buttons functional